petrbol/RouterConfigurationTool/README.md

 `update-grub && systemctl stop vpp && systemctl disable vpp && reboot`
 6. install rct package\
 `dpkg -i rct*.deb`
+7. logout & login to make bash-completion work correctly
-7. configure rct.
+8. configure rct.
 Manual configuration or automatic setup.
 Setup will try to find network interfaces and offer you to add to add to the rct configuration.\
 `rconfig vpp setup` # start setup\
 `rconfig vpp set Workers 3` # configure VPP to use 3 cpu cores for workers\
 `rconfig vpp set MainCore 0` # can be skipped, default value is 0\